 The CMS thinks it is harmless data and passes the input to the database as usual with the order to save it.
 The SQL interpreter recognizes the code as an action request based on the metacharacters and executes the database command.

 Incidentally, the same applies to SQL injections as to brute force attacks.
 Practically no one sits alone at the computer and manually enters SQL codes into forms.
 These attacks are also carried out by automated botnets that scan thousands of websites simultaneously for vulnerabilities and strike wherever they discover one.

 What can happen now?

-Comprehensive securityPlugins is also of fundamental help here: they are especially capable of blocking automated attacks on yourssites , which are the basis for many hacks.
+Comprehensive security plugins are also of basic help here: They are especially capable of blocking automated attacks on your websites, which are the basis for many hacks.